Random Sequential Covering: RSC of the line

 Packing the line with randomly placed sticks is a classical ``car parking" problem going back to Renyi \cite{Renyi58}.
-Covering of an interval or a ring is also an old subject \cite{Stevens39,Domb47,Dvoretzky56,Flatto,Mandelbrot72,Shepp72a,Shepp72b,Siegel78,Siegel79,Holst,Shepp87}.
-In Secs.~\ref{sec:Dimers-Fluct}--\ref{sec:L-mers} we studied RSCs of intervals by $\ell-$mers and showed how to probe the full counting statistics of congested configurations.
-Extending such an analysis to the case of continuous random covering is left to the future, and instead we consider the dynamics of the line covering.
-In the lattice case (see Secs.~\ref{sec:inf-time}--\ref{sec:mod-B}), there are two natural versions of the RSC process, model A and model B. In the continuous case, these two models are defined as follows: \begin{itemize} \item If a deposition attempt leads to an increase in coverage, it is accepted (model A). \item Accepted deposition events are such that the center of incoming stick lands in the previously uncovered region (model B). \end{itemize} The evolution behaviors arising in continuous versions of models A and B are very different as we show below.
+Covering of an interval or a ring by sticks is also an old subject \cite{Stevens39,Domb47,Dvoretzky56,Flatto,Mandelbrot72,Shepp72a,Shepp72b,Siegel78,Siegel79,Holst,Shepp87}.
+In Secs.~\ref{sec:Dimers-Fluct}--\ref{sec:L-mers}, we studied the discrete models, viz. the RSCs of intervals by $\ell-$mers, and showed how to probe the full counting statistics of congested configurations.
+Extending such an analysis to the case of continuous random covering is left to the future.
+Here we consider the dynamics of the covering of an infinite line.
+In the lattice case, there are two natural versions of the RSC process, model A and model B (see Secs.~\ref{sec:inf-time}--\ref{sec:mod-B}).
+In the continuous case, these two models are defined as follows: \begin{itemize} \item If a deposition attempt leads to an increase in coverage, it is accepted (model A). \item Accepted deposition events are such that the center of incoming stick lands in the previously uncovered region (model B). \end{itemize} The evolution behaviors arising in continuous versions of models A and B are very different as we show below.